asamallab/Curvature-FCN-ASD/README.md

 In our study, we evaluate the utility of two discrete Ricci curvatures, Forman-Ricci curvature and Ollivier-Ricci curvature that have been recently ported to the domain of complex networks, as indicators of abnormal topological organization in resting state fMRI based functional connectivity networks (FCNs) corresponding to individuals with **_autism spectrum disorder (ASD)_**.

-For this investigation, we analysed spatially and temporally preprocessed rs-fMRI images of 395 subjects with autism spectrum disorder (ASD) and 425 healthy controls (HC), using the CONN toolbox.
+For this investigation, we analysed spatially and temporally preprocessed rs-fMRI images of 395 individuals with autism spectrum disorder (ASD) and 425 typically developing controls (TD), using the CONN toolbox.
 Subsequently, 200 regions of interest (ROIs) or nodes were defined in the brain using the Schafer atlas, and a 200 × 200 functional connectivity matrix was generated for each subject by computing the Pearson correlation coefficient between the time-series of all pairs of nodes.
 The schematic overview of our preprocessing pipeline can be found below.

 ![schema image](https://github.com/asamallab/Curvature-FCN-ASD/blob/main/README-SchemaImage.png)